Mothrxa/Mothrxa.github.io/index.md

 # Derar Chekrouni
 Network & Systems | Linux • Networking • Infrastructure

 ---

 ## About

 Networks & Embedded Systems student focused on network infrastructure and Linux systems administration.
 Currently preparing for the RHCSA.

 I build and test real systems — not just configure them.
-My work centers on infrastructure that holds under real conditions: failover, load balancing, automated provisioning.
+My work focuses on infrastructure that handles real conditions: failover, load balancing and automated provisioning.

 ---